All Episodes

 The never-ending welfare state.

-There's a story for the scientific American today, that the real obesity problem in this country is due to food stamps.
+There's a story for the Scientific American today that the real obesity problem in this country is due to food stamps.

 Because there's no limit on what you can buy.

-You've only got six pack of beer, gonna buy a case of Twinkies, you can do it.
+You've only got a six pack of beer, gonna buy a case of Twinkies, you can do it.

 It's not that fast food restaurants are in urban neighborhoods or any of that.

-It's that food stamps are free food, and they advertise for more and more applicants, more and more people to use them.
+It's that food stamps are free food and they advertise for more and more applicants, more and more people to use them.

 Now, we conservatives believe that it is destructive of human lives to make them dependent on a meager, meager subsistence that they get from the state.